AAMIASoftwares/Papers/README.md

 # Papers
-Here you can find all publisched papers materials, links, and demos.
+Here you can find all published papers materials, links, and demos.